SoulEncoded/VersionControl/README.md

 a general work flow would be as follows:

+Steps:
-Step 1: A engineer writes and saves codes.
+1. A engineer writes and saves codes.
-Step 2: A engineer adds the saved changes to the staging area.
+2. A engineer adds the saved changes to the staging area.
-Step 3: A engineer will commit those changes and thus creating a node in our history, this also clears the staging area.
+3. A engineer will commit those changes and thus creating a node in our history, this also clears the staging area.

 - **Branching**: The best way I can describe branching is with a multiverse example.
 Imagine a timeline where someone starts a alternate universe.
 Branching is essentially creating a new timeline in our git history.